The best ways to avoid a UTI naturally- and what to do when you get a UTI

 And speaking of sex:

-Be gentle with that too.
-It can push bacteria up your urethra, especially when it’s rough.
+It can sometimes push bacteria up your urethra, especially when it’s rough sex.

 I’d try to avoid those super unkempt port-a-potties and other areas where hygiene just won’t be accessible.